Deploy managed Ubuntu nodes on EKS¶

 }'

-Make a note of your template ID for the next step.
+Make a note of the template ID since it’ll be needed in the next step.

 Create a managed node group for an existing cluster¶